top of page

 Which Vaccines Are Covered by the VICP?

-The Vaccine Injury Compensation Program (VICP) currently covers most routine childhood and adult vaccines that are recommended for widespread use in the United States.
+The Vaccine Injury Compensation Program (VICP) currently covers most routine childhood and adult vaccines recommended for widespread use in the United States.
 To qualify for compensation, the vaccine must be on the official list of covered vaccines at the time the injury occurred.
 These vaccines are funded by a federal excise tax and processed in the U.S. Court of Federal Claims.

 Covered Vaccines Include: